Barqawiz/Shakkala/README.md

 It worth to try both version_num=2 and version_num=3.

 ## Accuracy
-In this beta version 2 accuracy reached up to 95% and in some data it reach more.
+In this beta version 2 accuracy reached up to 95% and in some data it reach more based on complexity and data disribution.
-This beta version trained on majority of historical Arabic data from books and some of available formed modern data in the internet.<br/>
+This beta version trained on more than million sentences with majority of historical Arabic data from books and **some of** available formed modern data in the internet.<br/>

 <img src="images/loss_history_v2.png" alt="history" style="height: 100px;"/>